Hyssopi/MapleStory-Reboot-Guild-Contribution-Comparison/README.md

 # MapleStory Reboot Guild Contribution Comparison
-Visualization and comparison of the top MapleStory Reboot Guilds.
-Compares guild contribution and member count.
-Provides line chart, summary/trends, and table of data visualizations.
+Interactive visualization and comparison of the top MapleStory Reboot Guilds.
+Displays details and comparison of the guild contribution and member count.
+Visualizations include: line chart, summary/trends, and data table.

 ![splash](images/splash.png)